Dram Shop Law Against Bar Overserving – Lawyer MN

 MN LAW AGAINST OVER SERVED AT BAR CUSTOMERS – DRAM SHOP LAWYER MN

-The law in Minnesota prohibits a bar over-serving a customer, serving alcohol to people underage, and staying open after legally allowed hours.
+The law in Minnesota prohibits a bar over-serving a customer.
+Other prohibitions include serving alcohol to people underage, and staying open after legally allowed hours.
 If a bar violates these dram shop laws, the bar can be fined or lose its license.
 The bar can also be held civilly liable (sued) if someone is injured because of the intoxication of a person who was served alcohol illegally.

-Our drunk driver car accident attorneys in MN will represent people injured because of the illegal sale of alcohol by a bar.
+Our drunk driver car accident attorneys in MN represent people injured because of the illegal sale of alcohol by a bar.
 Not surprisingly, most of these cases have involve a driver driving drunk.
-However, our MN lawyers have also represented people who have been attacked at a bar or injured by a drunk bar customer, or even a bouncer.
+However, our MN lawyers also represent people who have been attacked at a bar or injured by a drunk bar customer, or even a bouncer.

 A dark red background with a pattern of flowers.